Ayutthaya kingdom is one of the most influential and progressive kingdoms in the history of Thailand.

-Not really a temple but it is worshiped so by the people of Ayutthaya.
-After the Burmese war, Ayutthaya was ruined and many people lost their lives.
+Though we cannot call it a temple, it is still worshiped by the people of Ayutthaya.
+After the Burmese war, Ayutthaya was ruined, and many people lost their lives.
 Considered as a town of misfortune, the governor then had the idea to construct a memorial for the founder, hoping that he would shower the city with good luck.
-These are recent developments in 1970.
-So they constructed this memorial and opened the King U Thong statue.
+These are the recent developments of 1970.
+So they built this memorial and opened the King U Thong statue.

 4. Wat Mahathat

-The most photographed and seen by many, this is an iconic image.
-The Buddha head which must have fallen off from a statue, is now entrapped with roots.
+The most photographed and seen, this is an iconic image.
+The Buddha head, which must have fallen off from a statue, is now entrapped with roots.
 This being a Bodhi tree around a smiling Buddha head, some people look at it as a cosmic connection.
-This is probably the only proper Buddha head that you will see which is so big and up close in whole of Ayutthaya.
+This is probably the only good Buddha head that you will see, which is so big and up close in the whole of Ayutthaya.

 5. Wat Ratchaburana